Amperity

 If you want Amperity profile attributes attached to every event (or exposed to the browser), configure the linking keys.
 See Linking keys below.

-Set the browser allowlist (optional — for personalization)
+Set the browser allowlist (optional — for personalisation)

 To expose profile attributes to window.datafly.profile.amperity in datafly.js, list them as a comma-separated string.
 Anything not in this list is stripped server-side before it reaches the browser.